Are you interested in Docker deployment and wondering how to deploy a web app using a Docker web server?

-Docker is a hot technology at the moment, and for good reason.
-Today we‘ve had a glimpse of how to deploy a website with docker or applications, make life easier, save money and time, and maybe even save a few friendships between system administrators and developers.
+Docker is a hot technology at the moment and for a good reason.
+Today we‘ve had a glimpse of how to deploy a website or application with docker, make life easier, save money and time, and maybe even save a few friendships between system administrators and developers.

 I‘ve outlined the basic processes involved in getting a containerized app from your machine to a live server or cloud environment.
 The actual steps you‘ll take for your application will be a lot more detailed.